Kowsalyasp/parentkarafmodule/sql readme.md

     name = The index's name must be specified in a specific pattern, such as first being table name and then with continuation [A-Za-z0-9_], these values are only allowed after the table name and are separated by an underscore.
      ` format: TableName_[A-Za-z0-9_]`
     <index-column> = Valid column name should be provided.

+#### Create an indexes:
+Create an index name for one or more column.
+Must provide the name attribute for indexes which is in the pattern as tablename_Idx1 and <index-column> tag.
+We must provide these <index-column>  tag, else it raise an error that it was unable to parse the table.

+#### Modify an indexes:
+Can recreate or alter the column that you may modified in an existing table.

+#### Delete an indexes:
+If one or more fields are in <index-column> but you want to remove one or you prefer not to set the indexes, then you may take out the corresponding column tag.
+If you prefer not to have an index column, then you may remove the whole index tag.

 ### *meta.xml precedent*
 * A sample meta.xml is shown for reference